digdemorhan/Word_Embedding/README.md

 ----

 # Main Theme of the Project
-In this project, using a dataset of 150.000 comments on products, word embedding methods were applied to 3000 data after elimination, preprocessing and preprocessing stages.
+In this project, a dataset of 150,000 reviews on products was used.
+Elimination of the dataset, preprocessing steps and word embedding methods were applied after these steps.
 Within the scope of the project, a word embedding model was created by applying preprocessing steps on 3000 randomly selected comments from the dataset.

 # Libraries and Frameworks Used
 The libraries and frameworks used in this project are as follows: